jp1779/Capstone_Project/README.md

 Enter your choice:
 ```

-It is worth nothing that preprocessing and the training of the models might take a few seconds.
+It is worth noting that preprocessing and the training of the models might take a few seconds.
 A pycache folder will be generated in your directory to store compiled Python files for faster execution.
 Once an option is chosen, you will see output showing you the evaluation results.